cfpb/hmda-frontend/src/documentation/markdown/2021/filing-faq.md

 ### When can I submit my file?
 The <a target="_blank" rel="noopener noreferrer" href="https://ffiec.beta.cfpb.gov/">HMDA Beta Filing Platform</a> is open throughout the year to test your HMDA data.

-_Annual HMDA data submissions_ for the 2019 filing year are accepted January 1 - March 1, 2020.
+_Annual HMDA data submissions_ for the filing year are accepted between January 1 – March to be considered timely.
 <br/>

 ![2020 annual filing dates](https://raw.githubusercontent.com/cfpb/hmda-frontend/master/src/documentation/markdown/images/annual_filing.png)